jeremyfelt/webconference-2014/talk.md

 So I'm not going to talk about test driven development as it's not something we're currently taking advantage of.

-This is your standard testing.
+Instead, this is your standard use testing.
 Being aware of when things are deployed to production and how to determine if problems have been created.
 After a while there are so many different possibilities hanging out there throughout the sites of the University that nothing beats actual page loads for testing results.

 ### Keep an ear to the ground

 Keep your eyes and ears open.
-If you deploy a new version of a project and then run out to get coffee and somebody mentiones something they just noticed, run it through your mental checks as something you may have possibly caused.
+If you deploy a new version of a project and then run out to get coffee and somebody mentions something they just noticed, run it through your mental checklist as something that may have just been introduced.
 This is unlikely to happen, though becomes more likely as more time passes after a deploy.

 ### Watch THOSE sites

-Those sites exist.
+I couldn't think of a clever acronym, but I'm going to stick with all caps anyway.
+THOSE sites exist.
 The ones that you know are high visibility flagship projects or high funded initiatives.
+The central news or the President's site.
 There should be a handful of sites that you have ready to load any time applicable.

 Push out a change to the platform, load those sites.

 Brief power outage, load those sites.

 Walk in the door in the morning, load these sites.

 There are some pretty cool tools out there for automated visual regression testing that I'd like to harness in the future to have a constant eye on those sites.
 But nothing beats your eyes.